mm80843/T3.5/docs/Benef/PBN__Benef_1297.md

 ## Articles mentionning this Benefit

 * [Access and Use of Green Areas during the COVID-19 Pandemic: Green Infrastructure Management in the “New Normal”](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_275.md)

+## Name of the Benefit

+Increased understanding of the physical, mental, and social benefits of green areas, leading to higher demand and utilization